What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 • Expansion & business growth: When considering expansion, whether it's launching a new product line or entering a new market, profitability ratios can provide insights into whether the company is financially ready for such steps.

-• Operational adjustments: If profitability ratios are lower than industry standards, it can be a prompt for businesses to re-evaluate their operational strategies, from cost-cutting to enhancing sales tactics.
+• Operational adjustments: If profitability ratios are lower than industry standards, it can prompt businesses to re-evaluate their operational strategies, from cost-cutting to enhancing sales tactics.

 Key Types of Profitability Ratios & Their Formulas